Syncopate: Efficient Multi-GPU AI Kernels via Automatic Chunk-Centric Compute-Communication Overlap: : Fine-Grained Overlap Compiler

 \paragraph{Lowering from Higher-Level Compiler IRs.} Communication schedules in this abstraction can either be defined manually or automatically derived from existing distributed compiler IRs.
-In the manual case, users construct chunk objects and communication operators directly using our API as shown in Listing~\ref{lst:comm_plan}. \thiswork{} also provides pre-defined templates such as 1D/2D AllGather or ReduceScatter swizzles for the common communication patterns.
-User can instantiate these templates with different chunk sizes, mesh topologies, communication axes, and pipeline stages to generate reusable communication schedules.
+In the manual case, users construct chunk objects and communication operators directly using our API as shown in Listing~\ref{lst:comm_plan}.
+In most cases, manual schedules are parameterized communication algorithms, not fully unrolled per-world-size plans: ring-based algorithms, for example, can be expressed with loops over ranks, chunks, or mesh levels, and \thiswork{} specializes them to the concrete world size, topology, and chunk configuration. \thiswork{} also provides pre-defined templates such as 1D/2D AllGather or ReduceScatter swizzles for the common communication patterns.
+The user can instantiate these templates with different chunk sizes, mesh topologies, communication axes, and pipeline stages to generate reusable communication schedules.

 When integrating with a higher-level distributed compiler, \thiswork{} provides frontends for both partition-based and loop-based IRs.
 For partition-based IRs, we analyze the global data partitioning and the implied communication pattern between partitions to infer chunk sizes, participating ranks, and the corresponding P2P or collective operators.
 For loop-based IRs, we traverse loop nests, identify communication points, and group the communicated regions into chunks according to the chosen granularity.
 In both cases, the result is a uniform chunk-level schedule that decouples the high-level communication intent from any particular implementation (Listing~\ref{lst:lower-higherir}).
 Specifically, the collective operators can be directly inserted ("direct") into our communication plan, or they can be further lowered to P2P communication operators using our templates ("template") or using some collective synthesis algorithms ("synth") such as TACOS~\cite{tacos}.